-Kaitlyn joined the Middlesex County Animal Hospital team in 2014 and has become a huge asset with her wealth of veterinary knowledge and her kind demeanor.
-The passion she has shown for her work over the years has earned her the title of Staff Mentor and Education Manager of the Customer Service Representatives.
+Kaitlyn joined the Middlesex County Animal Hospital team in 2014 has become an extremely valuable part of Middlesex County Animal Hospital’s front office staff as customer service representative manager.
 Previously she worked in the medical field for 8 years until she ultimately followed her true passion of working with animals.
 When outside of work, she spends all the time she can with her 3 year old daughter.
 When she finds free time, she enjoys cooking and having an occasional glass of wine with good friends.

-Jack came to us approximately 10 years ago.
+Jack came to us approximately 12 years ago.
 He had been living in a junkyard and the Billerica Cat Care Coalition trapped him because he had a badly infected tail that needed to be amputated.
 Dr. Heckerling performed the surgery and Jack never left us.
 Jack enjoys sitting or sleeping up front most of the day and is usually a good boy.
 Sometimes he can be quite naughty.
 He enjoys indulging in cat nip occasionally and is on a special diet because of his pancreatitis.
 He is not pleased because he can no longer have cat treats and clients often mistake him for a girl.
 He is one of our most tenured employees and his dedication to client satisfaction is a true asset to the hospital.